John Longmire: Mental health advocacy

 Longmire was the first AFL personality to feature in the Better Out Than In initiative.
 The partnership, between Beyond Blue and the Movember Foundation, sought increased awareness of men's mental health.

 Longmire's early participation prompted a flood of stories from other AFL players and coaches.
 Like Longmire's, these video accounts were released publicly, on the Better Out Than In website.
-Longmire’s video was said to "reframe the conversation" removing "stigma and secrecy" from the hitherto taboo subject.
+Longmire's video was said to "reframe the conversation" removing "stigma and secrecy" from the hitherto taboo subject.

 Longmire has taken this advocacy directly to the AFL, strongly campaigning for more mental health professionals in competition.
 He advocates that teams be permitted to pay their own club psychologists outside of the club's soft cap.
-Longmire says the policy is vital, less more players and coaches fall by the mental health wayside.
+Longmire says the policy is vital, lest more players and coaches fall by the mental health wayside.
 The case of St Kilda great Danny Frawley was given as one such instance of preventable inaction.